devstar0718/bunzz_uniswap_v2_factory/README.md

 Uniswap Factory allows you to create uniswap liquidity pair contracts and you can fetch the pair address of any ERC20 token that has an active pair.

+## How to use

+- The factory holds the generic bytecode responsible for powering pairs.
+Its primary job is to create one and only one smart contract per unique token pair.
+It also contains logic to turn on the protocol charge.

+- Pairs have two primary purposes: serving as automated market makers and keeping track of pool token balances.
+They also expose data which can be used to build decentralized price oracles.

 ## Events

 `PairCreated`